AI Oversight and Human Mistakes: Evidence from Centre Court: Recovering the AI Oversight Penalty

 \section{Recovering the AI Oversight Penalty}

-Finally, we structurally estimate the psychological costs of being overruled by AI using a model of rational inattentive umpires.\footnote{While it could be interesting to consider the dynamic effects of being overruled by AI, we start by considering a static model.} In our model of perceptually-constrained umpires, the set of states is $\omega\in\{\omega^I,\omega^O\}$ for the ball being in ($\omega^I$) or out ($\omega^O$), and the set of actions is $a\in\{a^I,a^O\}$ for calling the ball in ($a^I$) or out ($a^O$).
-The probability of having an incorrect call be challenged is $\eta^{I}$ when the ball is in and $\eta^{O}$ when the ball is out, and both are equal to zero in tournaments without challenges.
+Finally, we structurally estimate the psychological costs of being overruled by AI using a model of rational inattentive umpires.\footnote{While it could be interesting to consider the dynamic effects of being overruled by AI, we start by considering a static model.} Here, we apply the rational inattention theory introduced by \textcite{sims2003implications} and characterized by \textcite{matvejka2015rational} and \textcite{caplin2013behavioral}, which we refer to as the ``Shannon model.'' \textcite{Bhattacharya2022} use this model to study attention constraints in baseball, while \textcite{brown2024endogenous} use it to study consumers choosing among complex health insurance plans.

+In our model, the set of states is $\omega\in\{\omega^I,\omega^O\}$ for the ball being in ($\omega^I$) or out ($\omega^O$), and the set of actions is $a\in\{a^I,a^O\}$ for calling the ball in ($a^I$) or out ($a^O$).
+The probability of having an incorrect call be challenged is $\eta^{I}$ when the ball is in, and $\eta^{O}$ when the ball is out, and both are equal to zero in tournaments without AI review.
 When the umpire's call is not challenged, we assume that they receive a normalized utility of $1$ when correct and $0$ when incorrect.
 When the umpire's call is challenged, we also assume that they receive a normalized utility of $1$ when correct (when their call is upheld).
 But when incorrect (their call is overturned), we assume that they receive $1+c^{I}$ when the ball is in and $1+c^{O}$ when it is out.
 Thus, before taking into account attentional costs, gross expected utility $U$ is